introlab/t-top/documentation/assembly/06_AUDIO_BASE_ASSEMBLY.md

 ![JST PHR-6 Cable](images/assemblies/06/jst-phr6-cable.jpg)

 13. Connect the `assembled white LEDs` as shown in the following picture.
+The LED labelled "PSU" is connected to the connector labelled "Charg.
+S.".

 ![White LEDs](images/assemblies/06/led-connectors.jpg)